5 Saturday Certificate presented by Emmanuel Bible College in cooperation with Social Research and Education Group

 Adjunct Professor, Counselling, Emmanuel Bible College

-1. Earn Emmanuel Bible College's Practical Certificate in Social Support
+2. Earn Emmanuel Bible College's Practical Certificate in Social Support.

 You Can Choose On-Site or Online Location

-click here for a map to Creekside Church Waterloo
+click here for a map to Emmanuel Bible College

 Doors open about 8:15 am.
-Coffee and tea and snacks and lunch included for on-site learners.
+Coffee, tea, snacks, and lunch included.

 click here for computer requirements